Soyn/sicp/CH2/CH2.3/README.md

 ##[Excecise2.69](Ex2.69.rkt)
 ##[Excecise2.70](Ex2.70.rkt)
 >The following eight-symbol alphabet with associated relative frequencies was designed to efficiently encode the lyrics of 1950s rock songs.
-(Note that the ``symbols'' of an ``alphabet'' need not be individual letters.)
+(Note that the `symbols` of an `alphabet`need not be individual letters.)